-An individual or corporation that intends to

-use a trademark for goods or services related to its business may apply for trademark registration and own a trademark right.
+An individual or corporation that intends to use a trademark for goods or services related to its business may apply for trademark registration and own a trademark.
 Actual use is not a requirement for trademark registration.
+A power of attorney is unnecessary when applying for trademark registration.